SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/Scientific_Visualizations_QS.md

 The answers to these questions will help your team outline the foundation of your infographic and are key to communicating socio-environmental concepts in a visual format.

 ![Justinianic Plague Infographic](/assets/images/JP_infographic.png)
-This [infographic on the Justinianic Plague](https://www.sesync.org/news/mon-2019-12-02-2028/justinianic-plague-not-a-landmark-pandemic) uses visuals to convey the outcomes of a project led by SESYNC researchers.
+This [infographic on the Justinianic Plague](https://www.sesync.org/news/mon-2019-12-02-2028/justinianic-plague-not-a-landmark-pandemic) uses visual storytelling to share the outcomes of a project led by SESYNC researchers.

 **Stage of Research Process:**
 It is helpful for teams to develop a communications strategy at the start of their project rather than as an end stage activity.
 The choice to create an infographic at the outset of the research project will help to direct ideas and inspiration for the final product.